aashay-bhatt/TTC-Delay-Analysis/README.md

 This project analyzes subway delay patterns in Toronto using real TTC delay data from 2025.
 It explores which stations, lines, directions, and times of day are most affected — helping identify reliability issues and operational bottlenecks.

+🙌 Acknowledgments
+Data for this project was sourced from the City of Toronto Open Data Portal, specifically the TTC Subway Delay Data since 2025 dataset.
+Special thanks to the City of Toronto and the TTC for making this data publicly available.

 ## 📊 Key Questions Answered

 1. **Which delay codes are most frequent and severe?**